-Identifying support and resistance levels is one of the most fundamental skills involved in technical analysis.
-Learn how here.
+Understanding support and resistance levels is one of the most essential skills in technical analysis.
+Let’s break it down.

 The uptrend and downtrend in support and resistance is shown in figure 2.1 and figure 2.2 respectively.

-• Recent trading: the more recent the trading at a certain level, the more relevant the level is to an analysis of market price.
+- Recent Activity: The more recent the trading activity at a specific level, the more relevant that level becomes in analysing current market prices.

 Once broken, support and resistance levels reverse roles.
 This is a key aspect of support and resistance identification: once a level (whether support or resistance) is broken, the technical characteristic of the level is reversed.
 That is, a broken support now becomes a resistance and a broken resistance now becomes a support.
 This can be seen in figure 2.4.